-- Diversity is a Fact.
+Diversity is a Fact.
 Diversity is the psychological, physical, and social differences that occur among individuals and groups.
 Diversity is any dimension that can be used to differentiate groups and people from one another.
-This can include but is not limited to race, ethnicity, nationality, religion, socioeconomic status, education, marital status, language, age, residency status, length of residency, housing status, location, immigration status, gender, sexual orientation, mental or physical ability, and physical appearance.
-Diversity involves bringing different ideas, perspectives, lived experiences, and worldviews to the table.
-To embrace diversity is to seek out and learn from a diverse set of perspectives, skills and experiences, and staying open to the unfamiliar. - NOTE: Incorporated residency status based on DEIAG discussion - Guideline intended to portray the concept of diversity dynamically, not as a static differentiator.
+This can include but is not limited to race, ethnicity, nationality, religion, socioeconomic status, education, marital status, language, age, residency status, length of residency, housing status, location, immigration status, gender, sexual orientation, mental or physical ability, and physical appearance. worldviews to the table.
+To embrace diversity is to seek out and learn from a diverse set